Mihail Kogălniceanu International Airport

 Mihail Kogălniceanu Airport (IATA: CND, ICAO: LRCK) is situated in southeastern Romania, in the commune of Mihail Kogălniceanu, 26 km north-northwest of Constanța.
 It is the main airport of the Northern Dobruja region and provides access to Constanța County, the Port of Constanța and the Black Sea resorts.
 The airport is named in honour of Mihail Kogălniceanu, the third Prime Minister of Romania.

-The military sector of the Mihail Kogălniceanu International Airport is currently home of the 57th Air Base.
-Since 1999 it has occasionally been used by the United States Air Force.
+The military sector of Mihail Kogălniceanu International Airport is currently home to the 57th Air Base.
+Since 1999 it has been used by the United States Air Force.

 History

 Built in 1955 as a military airbase, Mihail Kogălniceanu Airport opened for civil operations in May 1960.
 It replaced the old Palas Airport (founded in 1932).

 A passenger terminal with a capacity of 200 passengers per hour was inaugurated in 1962.
 In 1967 the terminal expanded to a processing capacity of 300 pax/hour.
 In 1974 a major expansion increased the processing capacity to 1,000 pax/hour.

 Use of the airport peaked at 778,766 passengers in 1979, when foreign tourism to the Romanian Riviera was at a high.
 Mihail Kogălniceanu International Airport handled 127,635 passengers in 2017.
 That represented a 34.9% increase over the previous year.

+In 2023, the airport registered a total traffic of 115,107 passengers, an increase by 44% compared to 2022 when 80,007 passengers were registered.
+The same year, work started on modernizing the airport and improving its infrastructure as part of a series of investments.
+The project includes work on the control tower, the passenger terminal as well as the development of other facilities.